Alekla0126/Card_Fraud_Detection/README.md

-# Credit Card Fraud detection
+# Card Fraud detection

 Welcome to the Credit Card Fraud Detection System!
 This is a project aimed at detecting and preventing fraudulent transactions in financial institutions.
 The system uses statistical and machine learning techniques to analyze credit card transactions and identify potential fraudulent activities.
 It also incorporates a URL feature to improve its ability to detect new and emerging forms of fraud, such as phishing and phone fraud.
 The system is designed using the Domain-Driven Design (DDD) principles and has four main layers: Presentation, Application, Domain, and Infrastructure.
-Each layer has its own set of classes and interfaces that communicate with the other layers.
 The system aims to adhere in the future to banking security standards such as ISO 27001 and the Payment Card Industry Data Security Standard (PCI DSS) to ensure the security and privacy of user data.
 The system is scalable, maintainable, and deployable on cloud platforms such as render.com.

 # Requirements